wenqianchua/MDEF/docs/term02/05-communicatingideas.md

 >I design with people.
 I will be bridging the gap between people and effective systems through empathizing and inclusion.

 I am aware that designers are not users’ and they shouldn’t rely on their assumptions of what the user wants or needs.
 A good design should be invisible.
 While approaching design problems, I prioritize usability-over-aesthetics, to me a successful design is when the user can get around the interface and achieve their end goals.

 **Minimum Viable Message**

 >My research and project would be related to how to increase system efficiency while taking into account negative impacts of my work on users, consumers, citizens, society, taking the planetary well-being into account.

 For me, it’s important to help the most people I can and hurt the least.
-Right now, I am open to explore topics related to cognitive and behavioral science, mental health, subconscious mind, child pedagogy and emotions.
+Right now, I am open to exploring topics related to cognitive and behavioral science, mental health, subconscious mind, child pedagogy and emotions.

 **Values**